-In addition to the Project 4 features, Project 5 will add new features related to geographic neighborhoods.
-In particular, six new views will be added, and the menus of the Selection View will be modified.
+In addition to the Project 4 features, Project 5 will add new features related to degrees of separation.
+In particular, one new view will be added and the Selection View will be modified slightly.

-These new views are described below.
-These are all considered Display Views, in the terminology of Project 4, and should follow the standard behaviors described there for Display Views.
-Note that all of the Display Views should persist until closed by the user or until the data they display has been cleared from the system.
-While they are open, they will not interfere with accessing other views, whether Input Views or other Display Views.
-If the user modifies data in the model(s) while a Display View is open, that Display View should update itself if the data relevant to it has been changed.
+The new view is described below.
+Like the pie chart and mapping views of Project 4, this new view should persist until closed by the user or until the data it displays has been cleared from the system.
+While it is open, it will not interfere with accessing other views.
+If the user modifies data in the model(s) while this view is open, this view should update itself if the data relevant to it has been changed.

-Geographic Neighborhood List View:
+Degrees of Separation List View: